jfrog/froggit-go/README.md

 // A string representing the file path in the repository path := "path"

-// Uploads the scanning analysis file to the relevant git provider content, statusCode, err := client.DownloadFileFromRepo(ctx, owner, repo, branch, path)
+// Downloads a file from a repository content, statusCode, err := client.DownloadFileFromRepo(ctx, owner, repo, branch, path)
 ```